Quick-Build Safety Projects

 Fairfax Dr & N Pollard St

-• Project Description: This project will build out a curb extension on the southeast corner and build out the median to provide a crossing for an RRFB.
+• Project Description: This project will build out a curb extension on the southeast corner and build out the median to enhance the existing crossing.
+Curb extensions help reduce the distance for people walking, encourages safer vehicle speeds, and increases user visibility for people walking, biking and driving.
 View the plan.(PDF, 3MB)

 • Safety Need: Identified through a systemic analysis of multilane crossings.